springernature/shunter/docs/usage/resources.md

 Adding Images
 -------------

 Images can also be included using the assetPath helper.
 Image files should be placed in a directory named img within a `resources` directory in the root of your Shunter application.
-The location of the resources and img directory can be modified by overiding the defaults in the config object.
+The location of the resources and img directory can be modified by overriding the defaults in the config object.

 ```css
 background-image: url(<%= asset_path('icons/png/icon-login-25x25-white.png') %>);